 CHATUYE, AHMUTI

-Here’s something I worked on a couple of years ago.
-I’m very happy it finally coming out.
 Frederiksberg Records is pleased to contribute to the ongoing revival and promotion of Garifuna culture by presenting the first official digital reissue of Ahmuti by Chatuye, a Garifuna collective formed in the LA area in 1982.
 The release date is Friday, November 22nd 2024.
 You can tap in via the Frederiksberg Records Bandcamp page here.
+I helped out with the liner notes.

 "Their debut album, Ahmuti (1987), gives the listener a window into over four hundred years of history stretching from West Africa to Saint Vincent, Honduras, Nicaragua, Guatemala, Belize, and the United States.
 Over a soaring set of songs, they share the spirit and strength of their story through a transcendent blend of traditional hand drums, syncopated turtle shell percussion, and group call-and-response vocals, all expressed in a Punta music style.